Mexican–American War

 The Mexican–American War, (Note: (guerra de Estados Unidos-México, guerra mexicano-estadounidense).
-Variations include U.S.–Mexican War, the US–Mexico War.) also known in the United States as the Mexican War and in Mexico as the United States intervention in Mexico, (Note: Intervención estadounidense en México or Intervención americana en México, English: American Intervention in Mexico.
+Variations include U.S.–Mexican War, the US–Mexico War.) also known in the United States as the Mexican War and in Mexico as the United States intervention in Mexico, (Note: Intervención estadounidense en México or Intervención norteamericana en México, English: American Intervention in Mexico.
 In Mexico, it may also be called the War of United States–Mexico (Guerra de Estados Unidos–México).)
 (April 25, 1846 – February 2, 1848) was an invasion of Mexico by the United States.
 It followed the 1845 American annexation of Texas, which Mexico still considered its territory because it refused to recognize the Treaties of Velasco, signed by President Antonio López de Santa Anna after he was captured by the Texian Army during the 1836 Texas Revolution.
 The Republic of Texas was de facto an independent country, but most of its Anglo-American citizens who had moved from the United States to Texas after 1822 wanted to be annexed by the United States.